-Strengthened the value chain of the construction materials business in North America by acquiring an engineered wood products (posts and beams) business in the region Implemented capital investment and sales system development with the aim of increasing softwood pulp production at METSA FIBRE OY of Finland Unified management through capital restructuring of the construction materials business in North America and the logistics business in China Steadily created synergies in real estate development projects and others, with Nishimatsu Construction Co., Ltd., and Promoted a public-private partnership business by arranging a general gymnasium which functions as a shelter in times of 鶶 Enhancing profitability of new business fields such as decking materials by promoting M&As in the North American construction materials business Contributing to the SDGs and strengthening profitability by promoting the recycling of existing products and expanding sales of eco-friendly products that use sustainable forest resources Establishing an earnings base by offering customers solutions that optimize their logistics operations and advancing an M&A to strengthen the logistics functions Strengthening and expanding alliances in businesses peripheral to the construction and construction materials realms, 鶶 including capital and business alliances with Nishimatsu Construction Co., Ltd., and Oriental Shiraishi Corporation, and promoting measures that address societal needs such as road infrastructure Expanding operations in the North American real estate business through strategic alliances and joint investments with leading U.S. real estate companies Promoting the effective use of sustainable by-products (slag) as a cement alternative and creating sustainable and stable illegal logging through the use of a traceability system developed by ITOCHU a Develop a Rewarding Work Environment Respect and Consider Human Rights Contribute to Healthier and More Affluent Lifestyles
+Strengthened the value chain of the construction materials busines products (posts and beams) business in the region © .
+Implemented capital investment and sales system development wi METSA FIBRE OY of Finland Unified management through capital restructuring of the construct business in China Steadily created synergies in real estate development projects and Paraca Inc. 慼 Promoted a public-private partnership business by arranging a ger a disaster

+0 Created Value Grov vth Opportunities (Sustainable Growth) Corporate Value Cost of Capital Growth Rate Enhancing profitability of new business fields such as decking materials by promoting M&As in the North American con- struction materials business ( Contributing to the SDGs and strengthening profitability by promoting the recycling of existing products and expanding sales of eco-friendly products that use sustainable forest resources ( Establishing an earnings base by offering customers solutions that optimize their logistics operations and advancing an M&A to strengthen the logistics functions 槵 Strengthening and expanding alliances in businesses peripheral to the construction and construction materials realms, including capital and business alliances with Nishimatsu Construction Co., Ltd., and Oriental Shiraishi Corporation, and promoting measures that address societal needs such as road infrastructure Expanding operations in the North American real estate business through strategic alliances and joint investments with leading U.S. real estate companies Ris k Responses (Lower Cost of Capital) Ð Promoting the effective use of sustainable by-products (slag) as a cement alternative and creating sustainable and stable distribution channels 8 Promoting the production and widespread use of sustainable natural rubber that excludes raw materials produced by illegal logging through the use of a traceability system developed by ITOCHU